NYPL/ami-preservation/docs/pages/resources/serviceNow_documentation.md

 - **On-Site Usage:**
   - **Simpler Process:** On-site usage of materials does not generally require the same level of permissions clearance.
 In these cases, you can submit a DAR or MDR form yourself, depending on whether the item is already digitized or needs to be digitized.

-## Handling VIP Requests
+## Handling Priority Requests

-### Special Considerations for VIP Requests
+### Special Considerations for Priority Requests

-Although the DAR and MDR forms do not include a designated field for noting a request's VIP status, choosing "Donor request" under item usage generally prompts further discussion on the necessary steps.
+Although the DAR and MDR forms do not include a designated field for noting a request's priority status, choosing "Donor request" under item usage generally prompts further discussion on the necessary steps.
 Requesters are also encouraged to use the "Notes" field to provide additional details, which can help streamline the process.

-- **Process for VIP Requests:** While VIP requests are managed similarly to other requests, there are instances where the Rights Clearance process may be waived.
+- **Process for Priority Requests:** While priority requests are managed similarly to other requests, there are instances where the Rights Clearance process may be waived.
 This can occur with the express approval of Senior Leaders, who are part of a specific assignment group in ServiceNow.
-Once a request is flagged as VIP, these leaders will be involved through ticket assignment after an initial review.
+Once a request is flagged as Priority, these leaders will be involved through ticket assignment after an initial review.